-Nearly a decade after the first publications on the topic, it is now well accepted that ALD possesses the unique capability of making the world’s highest performing single layer gas diffusion barriers.
-Extremely thin ALD barriers have been shown to provide the necessary environmental protection for some of the most sensitive electronics, including CIGS photovoltaics and OLED displays and lighting.
+More than a decade after the first publications on the topic, it is now well accepted that ALD possesses the unique capability of making the world’s highest performing single layer gas diffusion barriers.
+Extremely thin ALD barriers have been shown to provide the necessary protection for some of the most sensitive electronics, including CIGS photovoltaics and OLED displays and lighting.

 Up until now, the low speed and high cost of traditional pulse-purge ALD have prevented its commercial use in these applications.
 But now with the demonstrated high speed and low cost of Lotus’ TransFlex and Vortex ALD processes, ALD has become an extremely attractive solution for direct encapsulation of these devices, and for the manufacture of polymer encapsulation films.